Mick Jagger

 In the same 1954, eleven-year-old Mike, as the best student from primary school, was enrolled in an academic secondary school on West Hill in Dartford.
 Jagger got in solely due to his intelligence and abilities.
 The school had its own crest and motto, "Pray and Work," and teachers in black robes strictly monitored the adherence to all traditions by the students.

-Mike quickly lost interest in memorizing chemical and physical formulas, and although he loved history, English, and French, he soon went from being one of the top students.
+Mike quickly lost interest in memorizing chemical and physical formulas, and although he loved history, English, and French, he soon slipped from being one of the top students.
 The same applied to sports activities, as Jagger didn't enjoy sophisticated rugby, where tackles could leave him face down in a puddle.
-It wasn't the kind of sport he wanted to excel in.
+It wasn't the kind of sport he wanted to pursue.
 Soon, he took up basketball and felt relieved.

-Here, the boy became seriously interested in rhythm and blues: he bought records, caught his favorite songs on the radio, and tried to imitate his idols.
+It was here that the boy fell head over heels for rhythm and blues: buying records, catching his favorite songs on the radio, and trying to imitate his idols.
 During another vacation in Spain, his parents bought him an acoustic guitar, but he never learned to play it.

 The First Steps to Fame

-After finishing school, the young man enrolled in the London School of Economics.
-One day, while returning home for the holidays, Mike accidentally saw Keith at the station, the same Keith who had promised him in childhood to become like Roy Rogers.
-Jagger held two precious rhythm and blues records: "Rockin’ at the Hops" by Chuck Berry and a collection of Muddy Waters' greatest hits.
+After finishing school, the young man headed to the London School of Economics.
+One day, while heading home for the holidays, Mike ran into Keith at the station—the same Keith who'd promised him back in childhood to become like Roy Rogers.
+Jagger held two precious rhythm and blues records: "Rockin' at the Hops" by Chuck Berry and a collection of Muddy Waters' greatest hits.

 Mick Jagger and Keith Richards in their youth